Matthew 25 Ministry

 January 2025 Update

 Thank you for giving Matthew 25 the opportunity to continue serving our parish in 2025.
 We are revving up for deliveries and spring projects.
-It will be a great year, and we will continue to impact our communities positively.
-Hopefully, we can increase our giving this year as we continue to fight food insecurity.
+It will be a great year, and we will continue to positively impact our communities.
+We hope to increase our giving this year as we continue to fight food insecurity.
 Together, we can positively impact our world and live with compassion for our less fortunate neighbors.

 Happy New Year, and don’t forget to work on those New Year's resolutions!

 Food for thought: “The purpose of life is not to be happy.
-It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.” ~ Ralph Waldo Emerson
+It is to be useful, honorable, compassionate, and have it make some difference that you have lived and lived well.” ~ Ralph Waldo Emerson

 MISSION